Fridge (band): Career

-Hebden, Ilhan and Jeffers met in the mid-1990s at Elliott School in Putney, southwest London, where they became friends with contemporaries Burial (William Bevan), Hot Chip and The xx; all of whom members of Fridge have worked with.
+Hebden, Ilhan and Jeffers met in the mid-1990s at Elliott School in Putney, southwest London, where they became friends with contemporaries William Bevan (Burial), Hot Chip and The xx; all of whom members of Fridge have worked with.
 Recalling the period, Joe Goddard of Hot Chip recalled that "there was a spirit: if you want to do something just go and fucking do it.
 You didn’t need permission."
 Hebden remembers being allowed to "rehearse with my band at lunch and for hours after school without any interference.
-When I was at school, drum'n'bass happened.
+When I was at school, drum 'n' bass happened.
 Our teachers would let us set up big sound systems and have drum'n'bass parties during lunchtime breaks….we’d be in a drama room with machines and strobe lights for half an hour, dancing to DJ Zinc's "Super Sharp Shooter" or something blasting out at huge volume."

-Their sound progressed from post-rock towards electronica over their career, although their music retained its focus on complex rhythms.
-Initially Hebden played guitar, Ilhan bass guitar, and Jeffers drums, but Hebden and Ilhan adopted a variety of other instruments.
+Their sound progressed from post-rock to electronica over their career, while retaining a focus on complex rhythms.
+Initially, Hebden played guitar, Ilhan bass guitar, and Jeffers drums, but Hebden and Ilhan adopted a variety of other instruments.
 Of their early work, Hebden said that they were "trying to make music that didn't sound like anything else; all of us not quite skilled enough to translate the sound in our head onto cassette, but creatively filling the gaps, using them and making them integral."

 By 1999's Eph, the sampler was playing an increasingly important role in their music.
-According to the NME, it contains the "building blocks of their initial sample dabbling...creeping stealthily in and out of songs such as "Helicopter" and the thorny assault of distortion on "Cassette"."
+According to Pitchfork, it contains the "building blocks of their initial sample dabbling ... creeping stealthily in and out of songs such as 'Helicopter' and the thorny assault of distortion on 'Cassette'."
 They occasionally backed Badly Drawn Boy as his live band around this time, and in 2000 remixed his single Another Pearl.
-The following album, 2001's Happiness, was widely regarded by critics as their best to date.
-It was retrospectively described by AllMusic as "slightly more difficult [than "Eph" and containing] many excellent moments..."Cut Up Piano and Xylophone" is a soft, gauzy piece reminiscent of '70s minimalism and "Five Four Child Voice" a precocious time-signature jam."
+Their following album, 2001's Happiness, was idely regarded by critics as their best to date.
+It was retrospectively described by AllMusic as "slightly more difficult [than Eph and containing] many excellent moments; 'Cut Up Piano and Xylophone' is a soft, gauzy piece reminiscent of '70s minimalism and 'Five Four Child Voice' a precocious time-signature jam."

-Their final album The Sun was released, after a six-year hiatus, to critical acclaim in June 2007.
+Their final album The Sun was released in June 2007 after a six-year hiatus.
+It has received critical acclaim by magazines such as Spin and Drowned in Sound.